-One of the easiest ways for sites to get lost in the web spider is to have a non-responsive design.
+One of the easiest ways for sites to get lost in the spiderweb of other sites is to have a non-responsive design.
 Non-responsive websites look bad and slow on all devices.
 They distract users from your content and can make SEO jobs harder.

-This means that when someone searches for something related to your keyword, Google will show a different site than what you want to be displayed on their results page.
-Plugins like SEO Builder help you populate your pages with a more generic version of your HTML and add all sorts of functionality such as widgets and upload images.
+This means that when someone searches for something related to your keyword, Google will show different sites that aren’t your own.
+Plugins such as SEO Builder help populate your pages with a more generic version of HTML and add countless other functionalities such as widgets and image upload.
 If you want to get more traffic to your blog but don’t want to spend too much time writing content, upgrading to a premium WordPress theme might be the way to go.

 In WordPress, the meta description is used to describe pages on your website that might interest search engines.
 The meta description is also used by visitors when deciding which page to visit and what content to read on a given page.
-If your WordPress website has few other pages with related content, then the description may not benefit them.
+Indeed, if your WordPress website has few other pages with related content, then the description may not benefit them.

-It’s easy to build a website that’s easy to search for but harder to get Google to rank it well.
+It’s simple to build a website that’s easy to search for but harder to get Google to rank it well.
 What does this have to do with blogging?
 Everything!
 If you’re starting a blog from scratch or looking to improve an existing one to rank higher in organic search results, you must understand how many keywords you need to rank well.
 You don’t need to be a pro at keyword research.
-But when you go looking for a list of keywords, make sure that the ones you’re focusing on are really worth targeting — and that they’re more likely to bring you traffic than any other potential keyword in your list.
+But, when you go looking for a list of keywords, make sure that the ones you’re focusing on are really worth targeting — and that they’re more likely to bring you traffic than any other potential keyword in your list.

 Duplicate content is a problem that affects many WordPress sites.
-From attracting new web visitors, attracting backlinks from search engines to keeping outdated pages online for educational or other altruistic purposes, duplicate content can be problematic.
+From attracting new web visitors and backlinks from search engines to keeping outdated pages online for educational or other altruistic purposes, duplicate content can be problematic.
 Issues with duplicate content can crop up at various stages of the production cycle for your website.
 With WordPress SEO, you can minimize these issues by making sure that you manage your local copies of plugins and themes consistently.

 Contact us at email@example.com for more information and queries related to this blog.